A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Deterministic Hop Set Construction

 \subsection{Hop Reduction without Additive Error}

-Consider a shortest path $ \pi $ from $ u $ to $ v $ with $ h $ edges and weight $ R \geq \Delta $.
-With the hop reduction of \Cref{alg:hop_reduction_additive} we can compute a set of edges $ F $ such that in $ G \cup F $ we find a path from $ u $ to $ v $ with $ \tilde O (R / \Delta) $ edges of weight approximately $ R $.
-We now use the weight-rounding technique of \Cref{thm:property of weight rounding} and repeatedly apply this algorithm to obtain a set of edges $ F $ such that in $ G \cup F $ there is a path from $ u $ to $ v $ with $ O (h / \Delta) $ edges and weight approximately $ R $.
-As $ R $ can only be upper-bounded by $ n W $ (where $ W $ is the maximum edge weight of $ G $) and $ h $ can be upper-bounded by $ n $, it is clear that the second type of hop reduction is more desirable.
-Additionally, if $ h $ is sufficiently larger than $ \Delta $, then the additive error inherent in the hop reduction of \Cref{alg:hop_reduction_additive} can be counted as an additional multiplicative error of $ \epsilon $.
+Consider a shortest path $ \pi $ from $ u $ to $ v $ with $ h $ hops and weight $ R \geq \Delta $.
+With the hop reduction of Procedure~\ref{alg:hop_reduction_additive} we can compute a set of edges $ F $ such that in $ G \cup F $ we find a path from $ u $ to $ v $ with $ \tilde O (R / \Delta) $ hops of weight approximately $ R $ (where we incur an additive error of roughly $ \Delta n^{o(1)} $).
+We now use the weight-rounding technique of \Cref{thm:property of weight rounding} and repeatedly apply this algorithm to obtain a set of edges $ F $ such that in $ G \cup F $ there is a path from $ u $ to $ v $ with $ O (h / \Delta) $ hops and weight approximately~$ R $.
+As in general $ R $ can only be upper-bounded by $ n W $ (where $ W $ is the maximum edge weight of $ G $) and $ h $ can be upper-bounded by $ n $, the second type of hop reduction seems more desirable.
+Additionally, if $ h $ is sufficiently larger than $ \Delta $, then the additive error inherent in the hop reduction of Procedure~\ref{alg:hop_reduction_additive} can be counted as a small multiplicative error.\footnote{Note that for smaller values of $ h $, $ \pi $ itself has a small enough number of hops and thus there is no need to find a path in $ G \cup F $ with a small number of hops and weight approximately $ R $.}

-The second hop reduction algorithm roughly works as follows.
-For every possible distance range of the form $ 2^j \ldots 2^{j+1} $ we scale down the edge weights of $ G $ by a certain factor and run the algorithm of \Cref{alg:hop_reduction_additive} on the modified graph $ \widehat{G}_j $ to compute a set of edges $ \widehat{F}_j $.
-We then simply return the union of all these edge sets (with the weights scaled back to normal again). \Cref{alg:hop_reduction} shows the pseudocode of this algorithm.
+The second hop-reduction algorithm roughly works as follows.
+For every possible distance range of the form $ 2^j \ldots 2^{j+1} $ we scale down the edge weights of $ G $ by a certain factor and run the algorithm of Procedure~\ref{alg:hop_reduction_additive} on the modified graph $ \hat{G}_j $ to compute a set of edges $ \hat{F}_j $.
+We then simply return the union of all these edge sets (with the weights scaled back to normal again).
+Procedure~\ref{alg:hop_reduction} shows the pseudocode of this algorithm.